mhagenow01/panda_uli_demo/README.md

 # Human-Robot Collaborative Sanding Using End-User Programming and Shared Autonomy
-This package includes all code related to the NASA ULI Year 3 Demonstration of collaborative sanding.
-This repo includes code as well as example simulations to experience the developed technologies.
-This code has been tested on ROS Noetic.
+This package includes all code related to the 2024 HRI Systems Paper: *A System for Human-Robot Teaming through End-User Programming and Shared Autonomy*.
+If you end up using the code or method, please consider citing our HRI paper.

+## Building on the Provided Code
+This system was developed for a specific set of on-site demonstrations.
+As such, much of the code is hardware specific and packages were not necessarily designed for modular reuse with other systems.
+That being said, we do want to encourage other researchers to build on the ideas developed in this system.
+If you have any questions or are interested in reusing elements of the system, please contact [Mike Hagenow](mailto:hagenow@mit.edu)  or [Emmanuel Senft](mailto:esenft@idiap.ch).
+Some of the most interesting elements include:
+- [Fragmented Execution](https://github.com/mhagenow01/panda_uli_demo/blob/main/Execution/corrective_shared_autonomy/nodes/corrective_shared_autonomy/TaskModels/FragmentedExecution.py) - used to check reacbability of an encoded behavior and plan based on the subset of the task that is remaining.
+- [React Interface for Touchscreen programming](https://github.com/mhagenow01/panda_uli_demo/tree/main/Interface/react) - react application that uses AR/VR for robot programming.
+Uses ROS to send messages to the backend robot setup.
+The webserver is hosted on the robot machine and served to a web endpoint on a mobile phone.
+- [Hybrid Controller](https://github.com/mhagenow01/panda_uli_demo/blob/main/Actuation/hybrid_controller/nodes/hybrid_controller) - admittance controller for contact with the environment (based on measured forces from an ATI Axia FT sensor)
+- [CAD Files](https://drive.google.com/drive/folders/1xeusy0CqQZtPNDfgEdTCZORx9_Zy60sm?usp=sharing) - assets for custom robot additions, including the Kinect Azure mount (attached to FT sensor), and the sanding end-effector.

 [![Examples of System and Workflows](http://img.youtube.com/vi/2Z__I4u5WaU/0.jpg)](http://www.youtube.com/watch?v=2Z__I4u5WaU "Human-in-the-loop Sanding System")

 ## Required Packages and Installation
+This repo includes code and CAD files for the developed system.
+This code has been tested on ROS Noetic.
 **For Azure Kinect:**
 ```
 sudo apt install ros-noetic-camera-info-manager